Service(s) working on this project

 This project aims to develop a methodology for the screening, detection and physico-chemical characterisation of nanoparticles in food additives.
 The methodology will be developed and validated on titanium dioxide (E171), silver (E174) and gold (E175) food additives, in their pristine state and in food products.

 Nanotechnology is one of the fastest growing technologies in the current century.
-It has several industrial applications impacting many aspects of our everyday live.
+It has several industrial applications impacting many aspects of our everyday life.
 For instance, nanomaterials are used in cosmetics and skin care products, in food contact materials or in specific devices to deliver drugs in the body.
 Even though the current level of applications in the European food sector is at an elementary stage, it is widely expected that more of these products will become available in the EU over the coming years.
 To evaluate and control consumption of nanomaterials, governmental agencies (Organization for Economic Cooperation and Development (OECD), EC, European Food Safety Athority (EFSA), Federal Public Service (FPS) Public Health, Food Chain Safety and Environment) are currently adapting and implementing legislations, while developing networks and expert commissions (within ISO, European Food Safety Athority (EFSA), Organization for Economic Cooperation and Development (OECD)).